The Colored Noise of Magnetic Monopoles: Subdiffusion in a Coevolving Vacuum and Spin Ice Exponents

-$1<\beta<2$ (pink-brown noise interval): the process is subdiffusive ($\sigma_m$ diverges but $\sigma_m^2/t \to 0$) because increments are {\em anti-correlated}.
-The lower $\beta$, the stronger the strength of the anti-correlation at small times.
+For $1<\beta<2$ (pink-brown noise interval) the process is {\it subdiffusive} ($\sigma$ diverges but $\sigma^2/t \to 0$) because increments are {\em anti-correlated}.

-$\beta=1$ (pink noise): increments {\em anti-correlate} strongly enough to turn the diffusion from algebraic to logarithmic ($\sigma_m\sim \ln t$).
-We might call this state {\em critically subdiffusive} as it separates subdiffusion from non-diffusion, which might explain pink noise's ubiquity.
+For $\beta=1$ (pink noise) increments {\em anti-correlate} strongly enough to turn the diffusion from algebraic to logarithmic ($\sigma^2 \! \sim \ln t$).
+We might call this state {\em critically subdiffusive} as it separates subdiffusion from non-diffusion (and might explain the ubiquity of pink noise in complex systems, especially biological, believed by some to be poised in the neighborhood of criticality~\cite{mora2011biological}).